 The course is a serious affair (7,500-feet of climbing in 60 miles) but the Grinduro isn’t meant to be a sufferfest.
 We’ve linked together some of our favorite roads in a quiet corner of California’s Sierra Nevada Mountains.
 The course features a mix of surfaces (smooth pavement, gravel and hard-packed dirt) with two main climbs, one long valley and two world-class descents.
 One descent includes a fast and flowy singletrack trail.
 The other descent trends downhill for 30 miles!

 With a Gran Fondo-style mass start from Quincy, you’ll be pedaling out of town and up the first climb alongside your heroes and the pace will be conversational—because overall time doesn’t matter, only the four timed segments.
 The Grinduro segments are designed to reward the most well rounded of rouleurs.

 Not quite as challenging, but a healthy bite of the Grinduro experience - Grindurito for 2019 will be roughly one half of the challenge of Grinduro without the competition.
 Ride up the Grizzy Peak climb with your friends, and cut back towards Quincy before the descent to Genesee and the long climb back to Quincy.
 At roughly 30-miles and 4000” of climbing, Grindurito is solid alternative if your legs aren’t quite ready for the full course.
-The course is still partially under snow, so this route is tentative until we can get out there and confirm conditions.
-Grindurito will consist 100% of dirt and paved roads.

 Did you ever want to donate to building and maintaining more trails?
 You just did.